 How to prepare your business for a hurricane

-- Hurricane season starts June 1, so start now to protect your business from hurricane damage, following these 5 steps
+- Hurricane season has been slow to start, so you have time to protect your business from hurricane damage, following these 5 steps

 - Learn how to pre-plan for safe data storage.

 - Make provisions to protect your people, in case the storm arrives sooner than expected.
 Here’s what to stockpile.

 - Follow these steps to protect your building exterior and interior, along with contents, from wind and flooding.